m-ressel/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings - add coments.md

 | ---------- |
 | 138        |

+If we don't take any delivery fees into account, Pizza Runner made $138 of all delivered orders.

 ---
 **2. What if there was an additional $1 charge for any pizza extras?
 Add cheese is $1 extra.**

+The way this question is written is ambiguous - I assumed that every extra is $1 and cheese is $2 extra.

+To check how much are the extras, for each row I check how long is the string in column extras and if it contains topping_id equal to 4 (cheese).

 ```
     SELECT SUM(CASE